bhristov6/bhristov6.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: presentations
+title: Presentations
-description: Some of the talks I have given
+description: Here are some of the talks I have given
 nav: true
 nav_order: 5
 ---